Radiosurgery (radiation therapy, or irradiation) is a minimally invasive treatment of tumors, vascular malformations, and neuropathic pain.

 After a preliminary examination CT simulation (definition of fields for radiation exposure) should be carried out.
 The process takes 30-45 minutes.

-This is a very important process, in which involved a multidisciplinary team of physicians and oncologists, neurosurgeons and medical nuclear physics.
+This is a very important process, in which a multidisciplinary team of physicians and oncologists, neurosurgeons and medical nuclear physics is involved.

 Radiotherapy procedure, in most cases, carried out daily, excluding weekends, at the same time, within 2-3 weeks.

-Radiation therapy is best suited for the destruction of primary brain tumors (gliomas), and metastatic tumors, formed as a result of cancer processes in various organs including kidney cancer, colon cancer, skin cancer (melanoma), breast cancer and lung cancer.
-Where appropriate, the method is more efficient than conventional surgery, in some cases with a 90% success rate.
+Radiation therapy is best suited for the destruction of primary brain tumors (gliomas), and metastatic tumors, formed as a result of cancer processes in various organs including kidney cancer, colon cancer, skin cancer (melanoma), breast cancer and lung cancer, where this method is more efficient than conventional surgery, in some cases with a 90% success rate.

 When the disease attacks the brain tissue metastases, they often are multilateral, thus, for technical reasons, the synchronous surgically resected in different brain areas is cumbersome and complicated as well as it can lead to significant functional disorders.